-Here, we dig deep to uncover all of the most important Twitter statistics for social media marketers, so you can plan and execute a Twitter marketing plan that works for your brand.
+Here, we dig deep to uncover all of the most important Twitter statistics for social media marketing, so you can plan and execute a Twitter marketing plan that works for your brand.

 Twitter has 317 million monthly active users.
 Here’s what you need to know about who those users are, so you can determine how best to engage them.

-With more than 40 languages supported, perhaps it’s not surprising that 79 percent of Twitter accounts are based outside the United States.
-That said, 67 million Americans—or 24 percent of online American adults—use the network.
+With over 40 different languages supported, it’s no surprise that 79 percent of Twitter accounts are based outside the United States.
+However, 67 million Americans – or 24% of adult internet users in America – use the network.

 The top three countries by user count outside the U.S. are Brazil (27.7 million users), Japan (25.9 million), and Mexico (23.5 million).